spryker/spryker-shop-core/Bundles/ProductPackagingUnitWidget/src/SprykerShop/Yves/ProductPackagingUnitWidget/Theme/default/components/atoms/json-scheme/README.md

 # json-scheme (atom)

-Renders a json data as attribute into html tag.
+Renders json data as an attribute into html tag.

 ## Code sample